Microsoft Social Engagement 2016 Update 1.12

 Collaborate with Office 365 Groups in Social Engagement

 Help get groups collaborating in your organization.
 In addition to working with individual users in Social Engagement, you can now work with Office 365 Groups.
 Assign posts to groups to make entire teams aware of them.
 Share social profiles and streams with groups to make sure the right teams have access to the relevant profiles and data.
-Office 365 Groups can be created and managed from within the Office 365 admin center or Microsoft Outlook, and Social Engagement synchronizes your organization’s groups for convenient usage from within Social Engagement.
+Office 365 Groups can be created and managed from within the Office 365 admin center or Outlook, and Social Engagement synchronizes your organization’s groups for convenient usage from within Social Engagement.
 More information: Work with Office 365 Groups in Social Engagement

 Add photos when publishing a post